nicolasparada/blog/content/posts/passwordless-auth-server.md

 This SQL query inserts a new user with the given email and username, and returns the auto generated id.
 Each `$` will be replaced by the next arguments passed to `QueryRowContext`.

-Because the `users` table had unique constraints on the `email` and `username` fields I check for the "unique_violation" error to return with `403 Forbidden` or I return with an internal error.
+Because the `users` table had unique constraints on the `email` and `username` fields, I check for the "unique_violation" error to return with `403 Forbidden` or I return with an internal error.

 ```go
 respondJSON(w, user, http.StatusCreated)